You are Here: Home > FAQ's

 17

-Can mentally retarded individuals be cured completely ?
+Can intellectually disabled individuals be cured completely ?

 18

-If there is no cure for mental retardation what should be done with this child ?
+If there is no cure for intellectual disability what should be done with this child ?

 19

-How long do mentally retarded individuals live ?
+How long do intellectually disabled individuals live ?

 20.